ibnuda/fpmortals/manuscript/complete.md

   }
 ~~~~~~~~

-We can request `Annotation[json, A]` for a `case class` or `sealed trait` to get
-access to the annotation, but we must write an `hcons` and a `ccons` dealing
-with both cases because the evidence will not be generated if the annotation
-is not present.
-We therefore have to introduce a lower priority implicit scope
-and put the "no annotation" evidence there.

 Kita dapat meminta `Annotation[json, A]` untuk `case class` atau `sealed trait`
 agar mendapatkan akses ke anotasi.
 Namun, kita harus menulis `hcons` dan `ccons`
 untuk menangani kedua kasus tersebut karena bukti tidak akan dibuat bila anotasi
 tidak ada.
 Maka dari itu, kita memperkenalkan cakupan implisit dengan prioritas
 yang lebih rendah dan meletakkan bukti "tanpa anotasi" disana.

-We can also request `Annotations.Aux[json, A, J]` evidence to obtain an `HList`
-of the `json` annotation for type `A`.
-Again, we must provide `hcons` and
-`ccons` dealing with the case where there is and is not an annotation.

 Kita juga dapat meminta bukti `Annotations.Aux[json, A, J]` untuk mendapatkan
 `HList` dari anotasi `json` untuk tipe `A`.
 Hal yang sama, kita harus menyediakan
 `hcons` dan `ccoons` untuk menangani kejadian ada-atau-tidaknya sebuah anotasi.

-To support this one annotation, we must write four times as much code as before!

 Untuk mendukung anotasi satu ini, kita harus menulis kode empat kali lebih banyak.

-Lets start by rewriting the `JsEncoder`, only handling user code that doesn't
-have any annotations.
-Now any code that uses the `@json` will fail to compile,
-which is a good safety net.

 Dimulai dengan menulis ulang `JsEncoder` yang hanya menangani kode pengguna yang
 tidak mempunyai anotasi apapun.
 Sekarang, setiap kode yang menggunakan `@json`
 akan gagal dikompilasi.
 Hal ini merupakan jaring pengaman yang cukup baik.

-We must add an `A` and `J` type to the `DerivedJsEncoder` and thread through the
-annotations on its `.toJsObject` method.
-Our `.hcons` and `.ccons` evidence now
-provides instances for `DerivedJsEncoder` with a `None.type` annotation and we
-move them to a lower priority so that we can deal with `Annotation[json, A]` in
-the higher priority.

 Kita harus menambah sebuah tipe `A` dan `J` ke `DerivedJsEncoder` dan melangkahi
 anotasi pada metoda `.toJsObject`-nya.
 Bukti `.hcons` dan `.ccons` sudah menyediakan
 instans untuk `DerivedJsEncoder` dengan anotasi `None.type` dan kita akan memindahkan
 mereka ke prioritas yang lebih rendah sehingga kita dapat menangani `Annotation[json, A]`
 di prioritas yang lebih tinggi.

-Note that the evidence for `J` is listed before `R`.
-This is important, since
-the compiler must first fix the type of `J` before it can solve for `R`.

 Harap perhatikan bahwa bukti untuk `J` sudah diberikan sebelum `R`.
 Hal ini
 sangat penting karena kompilator harus menyelesaikan `J` sebelum dapat menyelesaikan